siliconvalley4066/FreqCountESPgate/README.md

 So, I have developed this new library.

 ## Specifications:
-- Nominal gate time is 1 second or 0.1 second.
+- Nominal gate time is 1 second and 0.1 second.
-- Actual gate time is 937.5ms or 93.75ms.
+- Actual gate time is 937.5ms and 93.75ms.
 - Frequency range is 1Hz to 40MHz.
 Practical upper limit is 32MHz.
 - Input voltage range 0 to 3.3V